This page describes how Cloud SQL uses self-managed SSL/TLS certificates to securely connect to Cloud SQL instances.

 Your application requires all three keys to connect successfully.

-new client certificates to replace the ones previously in use.
+certificates to replace the ones previously in use.
 Likewise, when

 the server generates a new